-- 2.5.1 Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately. - 2.5.2 All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing. - 2.5.3 Records should include: - a clear and comprehensive summary of the concern; - the child's wishes and feelings; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - a record of any discussion/communication with parents, other agencies etc - 2.5.4 Hardcopy safeguarding files are kept confidential and stored securely. - 2.5.5 Ensure all relevant safeguarding records are sent to the receiving school or establishment when a pupil moves schools, within five days, in accordance with 'Keeping Children Safe in Education, 2022, (page 163) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records. - The DSL will consider whether it would be appropriate to share information with the new school/college in advance of a child leaving. - 2.5.6 Make parents aware that such records exist except where to do so would place the child at risk of harm. - 2.5.7 Ensure all actions and decisions are led by what is considered to be in the best interests of the child.
+- 2.5.1 Keep clear, detailed, accurate, written records of concerns about children, even where there is no need to refer the matter to Children's Social Care immediately. - 2.5.2 Records should include: - a clear and comprehensive summary of the concern; - the child's wishes and feelings; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - a record of any discussion/communication with parents, other agencies etc - 2.5.3 Electronic records are stored on an identified, purpose-built, secure platform (MyConcern). - 2.5.4 Ensure all relevant safeguarding records are sent to the receiving school or establishment when a pupil moves schools, within five days, in accordance with 'Keeping Children Safe in Education, 2023, (page 167) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.

+The DSL will consider whether it would be appropriate to share information with the new school/college in advance of a child leaving.

+- 2.5.5 Make parents aware that such records exist except where to do so would place the child at risk of harm. - 2.5.6 Ensure all actions and decisions are led by what is considered to be in the best interests of the child.